 To know thyself is the beginning of wisdom.

 Don’t take signature strengths for granted, especially when it comes to your career.
-You can use them in many ways—even if they appear small—and they will have, over time, a significant impact on your ability to succeed and your overall well-being.
+You can use them in many ways, even if they appear small, and over time, they will have a significant impact on your ability to succeed and your overall wellbeing.

 Growing your strengths can help you become a more authentic, productive, and increasingly energized professional.
 Focusing on your top strengths will help to ensure your behavior is more natural and effortless while you become a better version of yourself.